FlavScents AInsights Entry for Geraniol (CAS: 106-24-1)

 5. Use in Fragrances

-Geraniol is a versatile ingredient in the fragrance industry, commonly used in floral, citrus, and fruity fragrance families.
-It acts as a modifier and impact note, enhancing the freshness and realism of compositions.
-Typical concentration ranges in fragrance products vary from 0.1% to 5%, depending on the desired intensity and product type.
-Geraniol is primarily a top to middle note due to its moderate volatility, contributing to the initial and heart phases of fragrance development.
+Geraniol is a versatile component in fragrance formulations, commonly used in floral, citrus, and oriental fragrance families.
+It acts as a modifier and impact note, contributing to the top and middle notes of a fragrance composition.
+Typical concentration ranges in perfumes and personal care products vary from 0.1% to 5%, depending on the desired olfactory profile.
+Geraniol's volatility makes it suitable for top and middle note applications, providing a fresh and uplifting scent.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts